Ronald McCuaig: Modernism

 Geoffrey Dutton named Ronald McCuaig "Australia's First Modernist Poet".
 He explained what he meant by modernism and McCuiag's part in it in a 1999 interview with Susan Hill in the Animist, January 1999 where he said Kenneth Slessor was usually considered to be the first Australian modernist poet but that McCauig was slightly ahead of him.
 This was because Slessor was held back by the influence of Norman Lindsay who was a romanticist in an Australian group of writers and artists practising what Dutton called "fossilised 19th century diction" which had "no relation to the present day world".
-Dutton went on to explain T.S.
-Eliot had published The Wasteland in 1922 but was largely unknown or considered irrelevant in Australia in the 1920s.
+Dutton went on to explain T. S. Eliot had published The Waste Land in 1922 but was largely unknown or considered irrelevant in Australia in the 1920s.
 Slessor and McCuaig were both followers of French modernism but more so with McCuaig who was not (unlike Slessor) under the "powerful influence of Norman Lindsay".

 Neither Hill nor Dutton had been able to find any Australian influence on McCuaig, who was the first to break with the rural Georgian tradition and write directly about the modern world in an observational style.
 Yet McCuaig was barely known as a modern poet in his lifetime.
 This was the result, Geoffrey Dutton and Douglas Stewart believed, of McCuaig's shyness (to the point of social anxiety) and his lack of self-promotion.
 He was never "taken up by anyone" Dutton said.
 According to Dutton, Slessor, who became well known as a modernist poet, knews and admired McCuaig, loved his expression and thought he was a marvellous technician.
-McCuaig himself acknowledged his influences, having read Leavis New Bearings in English Poetry, Eliot, Henry James, and Ezra Pound which he bought as first editions.
+McCuaig himself acknowledged his influences, having read Leavis's New Bearings in English Poetry, Eliot, Henry James, and Ezra Pound which he bought as first editions.

 One aspect of McCuaig's modernism noted by Hill and Dutton was the rather explicit nature of his love poems, especially in Vaudeville written in 1933, at a time when writing about women, sex, and love between men and women was virtually unknown in Australia.
 Even more unusual was the strong feminist response characterized by McCauig's work.
 Hill said the feminist perspective in The Letter, a poem about rape, was unique for the era.
 The Letter employs a savage, satirical tone to attack misogyny: